Manecas1221212/romance/chapter_07.md

 # Chapter 7: Fractures

-The SVP announcement came three weeks after Mia's funeral.
-Tom Harrison called Anna into his office and offered her the title with a handshake and a "You've earned this."
+The SVP conversation still hadn't been rescheduled.
+Three weeks after Mia's funeral, Anna was still waiting.
+Still checking her calendar for the meeting that never appeared.
+Still VP, still in limbo.

+Tom's assistant kept saying "soon."
+Tom kept saying "when Archer stabilizes."
+The Archer deal had stabilized two weeks ago.

-Anna smiled.
-She said thank you.
+Anna smiled through it.
+She said she understood.
 She went back to her office and closed the door and felt nothing.

-No triumph.
-No relief.
-Just the flat hum of another box checked.
+No frustration.
+No urgency.
+Just the flat hum of another day that looked like all the others.

-She texted Andrew: *Got it.
-SVP.*

-He replied an hour later: *Proud of you.*

-Three words.
-No exclamation point.
-She stared at the screen and wondered when they'd started communicating in shorthand.

-Denise brought champagne.
-Marcus hugged her.
-Rachel cried.
-The team applauded.
-Anna performed gratitude like a second language she'd learned young and spoke without accent.
+She didn't text Andrew about it.
+There was nothing to tell.
+He'd barely spoken to her since their fight anyway.

+The office felt different now.
+Denise avoided eye contact.
+Marcus asked if she was "holding up okay."
+The team applauded when she closed a deal, but the applause felt thinner, more careful.

 That night, she came home at nine.
 Andrew was in the studio.
 She could see him through the glass door—bent over a canvas, earbuds in, moving his brush in slow, furious strokes.